Clara-ra/plant-sitter-client/README.md

 # Setting up project

-This is a full-stack web application that is broken up across a few different repositories.
+This is a full-stack web application that is broken up across a few different repositories - the [front-end,](https://github.com/Clara-ra/plant-sitter-client) the [back-end,](https://github.com/Clara-ra/plant-sitter-api) and the [data-collection.](https://github.com/Clara-ra/plant-sitter-api)

 ---
 This repository is the **front-end portion**.
 To grab the rest, see below.